What does workload automation mean for the healthcare industry?

 One of the main benefits the OpCon automation tool offers the healthcare industry is keeping systems operational and reliable around-the-clock, 365 days a year.
 This is essential given the important nature of providing medical assistance, particularly for critical emergency medical treatment facilities and trauma units.
 OpCon automation solutions are bringing cost efficiency and security to healthcare organizations around the world, from a major health sciences university in the Texas Medical Center to IT Ops for several large hospitals across Europe.

 CHU Nancy, a regional university hospital in France, is using OpCon workload automation to reduce costs, and modernize its core IT system.
-OpCon workload automation’s high-availability structure ensured the most critical services continued to operate at all times during the upgrade process.
+OpCon workload automation’s high-availability structure ensured the most critical hospital services continued to operate at all times during the upgrade process.
 After a server incident, OpCon delivered disaster recovery by switching critical systems to a failover server automatically, and all without interrupting operations.
 OpCon also supports patient privacy and data security for hospitals.
-Using TLS (Transport Layer Security) between the outcome server and all its agents, OpCon avoids the security risks of plain text passwords, and fully encrypts all data.
+Using TLS (Transport Layer Security) between the outcome server and all its agents, OpCon avoids the security risks of plain text passwords and fully encrypts all data, one of the many reasons OpCon is the ideal automation solution for the healthcare industry.

 Tell us how you’d like to automate